tkn-tub/ns3-gym/src/lte/doc/source/lte-references.rst

    Scheduling Algorithm for QoS Support in the Downlink of LTE Cellular Networks", Proc. of European Wireless, EW2010, Lucca, Italy, Apr., 2010

 ..
-[Kushner2004] H.J.
-Kushner and P.A.
-Whiting, "Convergence of proportional-fair sharing algorithms under general conditions", IEEE Trans. on Wireless Communications, July 2004
+[Holtzman2000] J.M.
+Holtzman, "CDMA forward link waterfilling power control", in Proc. of IEEE VTC Spring, 2000.

 ..
 [Piro2011] G. Piro, N. Baldo.
 M. Miozzo, "An LTE module for the ns-3 network simulator",
     in Proc. of Wns3 2011 (in conjunction with SimuTOOLS 2011), March 2011, Barcelona (Spain)